.rollup() function is used to aggregate your metrics data inherently in every metrics query. However, appending the

 The following bar graph displays the same metric, graphed using a day-long rollup with

-When graphing, Datadog imposes a limit of 350 points per graph.
-In order to respect this limit, Datadog rolls up data points automatically with the
+When graphing, Datadog imposes a limit on the number of points per graph.
+To respect this limit, Datadog rolls up data points automatically with the

 .rollup() function can be used to enforce the type of time aggregation applied (